nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 ## To know you is to love you.
 Diversifying Node.js

 Diversity and inclusion are fundamental to the growth and success of any open-source community.
 The Node.js collaboration summit in Dublin provided a platform to discuss and address these critical issues.
-The session on diversity, led by Robin, focused on understanding the current state of diversity within the Node.js collaborator culture and identifying actionable steps to foster a more inclusive environment.
+The session on diversity, led by Robin Bender Ginn ([@rginn](https://github.com/rginn)), focused on understanding the current state of diversity within the Node.js collaborator culture and identifying actionable steps to foster a more inclusive environment.

 ### Current State of Diversity